The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 "Where is Bob...and Mary?
 We have a meeting..."

 Let's say you have a business and each person sets up whatever "sabbath day" he or she wants to keep, which may change from week to week since it depends on individual "needs".
 How's that going to work for you?
 Suppose one or more people want to take two days for "their sabbath", and those days are Friday and Monday - each week.
 Good luck planning a project.
 If the members of your family have different "sabbaths", how will that work for going on a family vacation?
-This is not just a personal choice, but obedience to a commandment that is part of the "love letter" idea with which pastor Mehl opens his book.
+This is not just a personal choice for each individual, but obedience to a commandment that is part of the "love letter" idea with which pastor Mehl opens his book.

 "These are not the Ten Suggestions...", but treat them as if they are?